Massive stellar superflare in detail at 400 light-years

 The team managed to capture a superflare with continuous observations of high temporal resolution.
 Data analysis shows that the superflare originated with a phenomenon known as prominence eruption.

-Calculating the velocity of the eruption requires making some assumptions about things that are not directly observable, but even the most conservative estimates far exceed the escape velocity of the star (347 km/s), indicating that the prominent eruption was capable of to break free of the star’s gravity and becoming coronal mass ejections (CMEs).
+Calculating the velocity of the eruption requires making some assumptions regarding things that are not directly observable, but even the most conservative estimates far exceed the escape velocity of the star (347 km/s), indicating that the prominent eruption was capable of to break free of the star’s gravity and becoming coronal mass ejections (CMEs).
 The eruption from the prominence was also one of the most massive ever observed, transporting billions of tons of material.

 1682691996